 How to make a inexpensive kayak push pole.
 Man, I’ve been wanting a kayak push pole to help me sneak up on reds.
 So I did a DIY push pole.
 You can see it in the above photo.
 Its blue and on the far side of the kayak sitting in a RAM fly rod holder.

 Now I could have used a simple length of PVC, but I wanted something a bit better without putting a hole in my wallet.
-At Home Depot I found a lightweight aluminum pool pole.
+At Home Depot I found a lightweight aluminum pool pole, intended to be used around a swimming pool..
 It was adjustable from 8 to 16 feet in length, and cost a whopping 23 dollars.
 Perfect!

 Used it today for the first time.
 Nice!
 Not very heavy.
 Plenty stiff enough for kayak use.
 And the adjustable length proved handy during my day on the water.
 Does the pole float?
 You bet.
 How durable is it?
 Time will tell my friend.